mrthlinh/FIFA-World-Cup-Prediction/README.md

 # Task List
 __Ongoing__
-- [ ] Add prediction for Matchday 2
+- [ ] Add prediction for Matchday 3
 - [ ] Add summary result for Matchday 1
 - [ ] Add graph of validation / training curve for hyper-parameters tuning.

 __Complete__
+- [x] Add prediction for Matchday 2
 - [x] Add feature Importance
 - [x] Add feature of squad and player info
 - [x] Build a web crawler for Squad each team